esl/MongooseIM/doc/developers-guide/SCRAM-serialization.md

 ## Legacy format description

-MongooseIM installations prior to 3.7 were supporting only SHA-1 as a hashing algorithm for SCRAM.
+MongooseIM installations older or equal to 3.6.2 were supporting only SHA-1 as a hashing algorithm for SCRAM.
 The SCRAM format that was used can be seen below.

 `==SCRAM==,<stored key>,<server key>,<salt>,<iteration count>`